ryankamiri/yap-for-me/README.md

 ## Notes

-- The model only learns to generate the text content of messages, not metadata 📝
+- The model learns to generate tool calls, not raw message text 🛠️
+- Messages in context include GUIDs so the model can reference them in tool calls 🔗
-- Reply information is included in context but not predicted 🔗
+- Reply information in context is formatted as `"➜ Replying to {speaker}, {timestamp}: « {text} »"` to match training format 📝
+- Multiple consecutive outgoing messages are grouped into single training examples (multi-action) 🔗
+- Failed conversions (reactions/replies where target message not found) are filtered out ❌
 - Training examples are split randomly (not by conversation) since they're independent once tokenized 🎲

 ## Backend